-The green light means the mast is at its minimum collapsed height.
-Make certain the load and load backrest will also clear any overhead obstructions.
+The green fork means the mast is at its minimum collapsed height.
+Make certain load will clear overhead obstructions.

 CAPACITY DATA MONITOR (see Caution)

 • Fork height lights: A yellow fork will light to show which lift zone the forks are in.
 If any of these lights are on, it means the load backrest is higher than the collapsed height of the mast.
 Make certain the load and load backrest will clear any obstructions above you.